Honors Students and Their Thesis Topics, 2011-12

 Militarized Democracy: The American Reactions to the Coups in Turkey

-(Advisor: Professor Bernhardsson)
+(Advisor: Professor Magnus Bernhardsson)

 Katie Johnson